• Home

 • Increased Error Rates: In environments where high-speed data transfer is critical, EMI can increase error rates and reduce the overall efficiency and performance of the system.

 By ensuring proper cable spacing according to NEC fill percentage guidelines, the risk of EMI is minimized.
 This allows data cables to function correctly without interference from adjacent power cables, maintaining signal integrity and improving overall system reliability.
+In environments where high-power cables and low-voltage data cables are installed in the same tray, maintaining the correct fill percentage is particularly important for reducing the risk of cross-talk and preserving the quality of data transmission.

 Cable Tray to Conduit Transition: Step-by-Step Guide